HEASARC/sciserver_cookbooks/data-access.md

 ## 1. Introduction
 This notebook presents a tutorial of how to access HEASARC data using the virtual observatory (VO) python client `pyvo`.

 We handle the general case of using the Tabel Access Protocol (TAP) to query any information about the HEASARC tables.
-A more specific data access tutorial when the table is known is give in the [Finding and Downloading Data notebook](data-find-download.md).
+A more specific data access tutorial when the table is known, is given in the [notebook on Finding and Downloading Data](data-find-download.md).

 The case will be illustrated by querying for XTE observations of **Eta Car** .

 <div style='color: #333; background: #ffffdf; padding:20px; border: 4px solid #fadbac'>
 <b>Running On Sciserver:</b><br>
-The notebook requires `pyvo`, and on Sciserver, it is available on the `heasoft` conda kernel.
+The notebook requires <code>pyvo</code>, and on Sciserver, it is available on the <code>heasoft</code> conda kernel.
 Make sure you run the notbeook using that kernel by selecting it in the top right.
 </div>

 <!-- #endregion -->